spatialos/UnrealGDK/SpatialGDK/Documentation/content/upgrading.md

 You are now on the latest GDK and the latest SpatialOS Unreal Engine fork.

-## Optional: upgrading your clang version
+## Optional: upgrade your clang version

 If you're also upgrading your Unreal Engine version, you need to ensure you have the up to date version of Linux cross-compilation (clang), for SpatialOS to be able to build targeting Linux (for cloud deployments).